 And I’d like to thank Him once again for His Son, Jesus Christ – AMEN!

 Oh, I love the Lord, and all the brethren

-Subscribe so I can send you a heads-up note when I post a new song.
-The notes I send to my dear subscribers give a quick summary of the song and article topic, plus handy links to get you to the new song quickly.
-Don’t want to keep you waiting for the blessing a second longer than necessary!
+Subscribe so I can send you a heads-up note each time I post a new song and lesson.
+The note will give you a quick summary of the song and lesson, and a link to the new page.

-PLUS, subscribe and you’ll get immediate access to “The Music Box” where all the free downloads related to this song site are stored.
+PLUS, subscribers get immediate access to “The Music Box” where all the free downloads related to this song site are stored.
 Sheet music, guitar & uke song books, MP3 files and some other neat Bible reference handouts.
-Click “Song of the Week” button below and explore what’s there.
-Unsubscribe easily using link at the bottom of each email you get from me.
-I never share email info with anyone else.
-Click the “Song of the Week” button and tell me where to send YOUR immediate access key.
+Click “Song of the Week” button below and in moments you can begin to explore what’s there.
+(It is super easy to leave the Music Minister mailing list at any time.)
+The Music Box stores lots of good resources — there any time you need them.

 Leave a comment below